BIKE TOURS IN BARCELONA THAT ARE COMPATIBLE WITH OUR TOURS

 The only issue of bike tours is that while their tour guides are bike specialists, most of the time they aren’t licensed guides.
 They give you some basic information on the sites you pass, but most of the time they aren’t that knowledgeable: book the tour for the fun, not for the information you’ll get out of it.
 And that’s when combining a bike tour with a walking or chauffeured tour with a licensed guide like ours sounds like the perfect plan!
 As long as both itineraries don’t overlap, like it happened those guests we had the other day, of course.
 So if you don’t want this to happen to you, today we are sharing some bike tour itineraries that are usually compatible with other city tours.

-These are our favorite bycicle tours in Barcelona:
+These are our favorite bicycle tours in Barcelona:

 AND BONUS!
 Shouldn’t you just use one of those Bicing bikes I mentioned at the beginning of the post?

-So what about you?
-Head to the comments below and tells us: What Barcelona bike tours would you like to take and why?
+What Barcelona bike tours would you like to take?